samuelcolvin/rtoml/README.md

 # rtoml

-A better toml library for python implemented in rust.
+A better TOML library for python implemented in rust.